ky-feng/data-projects/literature/index.md

 # Analysis of Literariness and Poeticism in Novels

-I have always been in avid reader - as a young girl, I spent my recesses wandering around my school library, my nose buried in some book.
+I have always been in avid reader - as a young girl, I spent my recesses in the library, my nose buried in books.
 When I grew older, I realized the imporance of literary work.
-Literary novelists are scribes - they share knowledge of human experience, through which we share in human emotions.
-But how is it possible that lines on a page are transformed into emotion?
-Why is it that I read Fitzgerald's work, and feel wistfulness; or anger, when reading Sylvia Plath's poetry?
+Writers are scribes - literature is at once a reflection of human experience and a physical manifestation of human emotion.
+But how is it possible that lines on a page are transformed into subjective experience?
+Why is it that Fitzgerald's work near universally imparts an experience of nostalgia; or the Little Prince, something akin to sorrow?

-It's an interesting matter, subjective experience - non-reductionists would argue that it's impossible for hard data to truly detect wihch novels will make us cry, or which would transform our lives.
-However, I believe that data is important to some understanding of books.
-I'm willing to try to find out.
+It's an interesting matter, subjective experience - non-reductionists would argue that it's near impossible for hard data to encapsulate the relationship between art and emotion.
+However, I believe that data is, to an extent, important to our understanding of art and, therefore, self.

 For fun, I started this project.
-I wanted to analyze novels that were "literary" and that had "poetic prose."
-I wanted to know what exactly it was about authors like Fitzgerald and Nabokov that I enjoyed reading.
-I also wanted to improve my own short stories, and see how I measure up.
+I wanted to analyze novels that I enjoyed - novels that were at once "literary" and "poetic."
+I wanted to know what exactly it was about Fitzgerald's prose that touched me, or Nabokov's prose that inspired me.
+I wanted to know also wanted to improve my own short stories, and see how I measure up.

 It's still a work in progress, but here goes...